6Kmfi6HP/EDtunnel/README.md

    ```

    note: uuid1, uuid2, uuid3 are separated by commas`,`.
-   when you set multiple uuid, you can will use `https://edtunnel.pages.dev/uuid1` to get the clash config and vless:// link.
+   when you set multiple uuid, you can use `https://edtunnel.pages.dev/uuid1` to get the clash config and vless:// link.

 ## subscribe vless:// link (Optional)